MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 		Get-InstalledModule Microsft.Graph.*  <br/>

 	**Note:** The labs that use Microsoft Graph PowerShell in this course will use the following sub-modules: Microsoft.Graph.Identity.DirectoryManagement, Microsoft.Graph.Users, and Microsoft.Graph.Groups.
 To access the cmdlets for a sub-module, you must first import the sub-module.
-You can either import all 30+ sub-modules at one time using the "Import-Module Microsoft.Graph" command, or you can import each module that's needed to perform whatever function you're doing (for example, "Import-Module Microsoft.Graph.Users" to perform user maintenance).
-For the purpose of this training, since only three sub-modules will be used in later lab exercises, you will only import these three sub-modules as they're needed in later labs, rather than importing all 30+ sub-modules at one time.
+You can either import all 30+ sub-modules at one time using the "Import-Module Microsoft.Graph" command, or you can import each module that's needed to perform whatever function you're doing (for example, "Import-Module Microsoft.Graph.Users" to perform user maintenance) at a particular point in time.
+For the purpose of this training, since the later lab exercises will only use three sub-modules, you will NOT import all 30+ sub-modules now.
+Instead, you will wait to import these three sub-modules when they're needed in later labs.
+Proceed to the next step.

 5. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
 Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>